emacsorphanage/god-mode/.github/README.md

 ## Global god-mode and exempt major modes

-**Note:** This is less necessary in recent god-mode, as god-mode overrides all printable single byte keys, so it will override dired-mode or magit-mode.
+_NOTE_: This is less necessary in recent versions of god-mode, as god-mode overrides all printable single byte keys, so it will override dired-mode or magit-mode.

 If you do `M-x god-mode`, then all buffers will be started in God mode.
 If you don't like that behavior, just use the `god-local-mode`